Picton Clinker & Classic Boat Club

 Loosely based in Picton and around the Marlborough Sound the Clubs main interest is the smaller style clinker dinghies.
 With over 70 members, mostly retired, the Club has an outing every month to various locations throughout the Marlborough Sounds or local rivers.

-Members boats range in size from 10ft up to 16ft (although most guy's have larger yachts or launches and often several other classic boats,) the social aspect and general fun of these outings ensures a good turnout each event.
+Many members have larger yachts or launches and often several other classic boats.
+The social aspect and general fun of these outings ensures a good turnout each event.

 Prior to the fifties, clinker dinghy's were the only type of craft available and if you required a small craft then clinker was the only choice.
 However with the recent development of modern materials and mass production, the old lapstrake form of boat building has virtually disappeared.
 Members of the Club each have a great love for these old clinkers and their aims are to restore these lovely treasures back to their former glory.
 Large or small, the members are justifiably proud of their various craft.